EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

     - "80:8000"
 ```

 In the code above, port 80 of our machine will correspond to port 8000 of the container.
-Remember, HOST:CONTAINER.
+Remember, the syntax is <HOST:CONTAINER>

-We can also specify the udp or tcp protocol.
+We can also specify our desired protocol: UDP or TCP.

 ```docker
 version: "3.8"